May 27 2026

 This is not because I am paranoid (I am a little paranoid).
 I mean aren’t shose sufficient?

-Plain HTML and CSS do not have supply chain attacks.
+Plain HTML and CSS do not have supply chain attacks - hopefully.
 They also do not have breaking changes.

-This is the hello world post.
-More to come — probably about Power Platform, probably about building things that make people laugh, e-ink projects like TRMNL , Xteink X4, or TRMNL with Xteink X4 or definitely not about optimizing conversion funnels.
+This is the hello-world post.
+More to come — probably about Power Platform, probably about building things that make people laugh, e-ink projects like TRMNL , Xteink X4, or TRMNL with Xteink X4; definitely not about optimizing conversion funnels and disrupting the ecosystem one blockchain web3/AWS/React Native at a time.